 Most modern births are noted on a hospital delivery sheet to the nearest minute.
 That sounds reassuring, but in practice the recorded number can be off by a few minutes for several mundane reasons.
 The clock in the delivery room may not have been precisely synchronised with civil time.
 The time may have been written down a few minutes after the actual delivery, while the staff was attending to mother and child.
 The recorded minute may have been subtly rounded to a "neat" number (7:30 instead of 7:32) by whoever entered it later.
 None of these errors are deliberate.
 They are simply the friction of writing down a number under pressure.

-The honest expectation for a hospital-recorded time is that it is accurate within two to three minutes in most cases, with occasional outliers of ten minutes or more.
+A cautious working assumption for a hospital-recorded time is that it may be accurate within two to three minutes in many cases, with occasional outliers of ten minutes or more.
 That margin is fine for a Lagna sitting comfortably in the middle of a rashi.
 It is not fine for a Lagna near a sign boundary or for a serious Navamsa or D60 reading.

 Family Memory and Generational Rounding